functionland/docs/docs/functionyard/add-storage.md

 ## Troubleshoot
 - **Drive not recognized in Windows.** If your windows computer doesn't see the connected drive, try restarting your computer first.
 Then look into potentially installing drivers for the storage device.
+- **Storage capacity not updating** This could be for a variety of issues:
+    - Try closing/opening your app a couple of times, but also press the `retry` buttons a once or twice in between.
-- **FxBlox not updating storage capacity.** If your FxBlox doesn't update the storage the maximum storage capactity even after formatting, try restarting the FxBlox by unplug-plugging it back in.
+    - Restart the FxBlox by unplug-plugging it back in.
+    - The usb3 drive is connected to a usb2 port.
+On a **FxBlox Lite**, the top two ports are USB2.0 and the bottom is USB3.0.
+On a **FxBlox Lite Plus**, the top port is USB2.0 and the bottom two are USB3.0.
 - **Additional storage devices not showing up under `Device` Tab.** This is a known bug, as of app version 1.6.2.
 Currently, newly added storage gets added to the total instead of as a separate device.
 - **Parition Exists already (MacOS).** If a partition exists already, then you will want to delete it first, write to drive, and rerun the command:
     1. Get to step 9 in the _[Manually Parition and Format for Mac](#macos-terminal)_ instructions